Zhou Guanyu portrait

 Karting and early years

-After three years in the series, Zhou parted ways with Ferrari, and was picked up by Renault who added him to their elite F1 pro driver programme.
+After three years in the series, Zhou parted ways with Ferrari, and was picked up by Renault, which added him to its elite F1 pro driver programme.

 F2 success with Virtuosi

 Zhou graduated to Formula 2 in 2019, ultimately finishing seventh in the drivers’ standings during a difficult debut season, which included the tragic death of fellow Renault junior Anthoine Hubert at Spa-Francorchamps.
-The newly-created Hubert award was eventually given to Zhou at the end of the season for exceptional performance during his rookie campaign.
+The newly-created Hubert award was eventually given to Zhou at the end of the season for exceptional performance during his rookie campaign, which included five podium finishes.

 From the archive